roseengineering/bluepps/README.md

 To watch the PPS output from your console run "python3 client.py".
 No data will be sent from the ESP32 until a valid NMEA line with the current time and date is received from the GPS satellites.
-Client.py converts
-this data into a valid NMEA $GPRMC output line.
+The code client.py converts this data into a valid NMEA $GPRMC output line.
 Both time and date must be sent otherwise gpsd will not recognize the NMEA line as valid PPS data.